aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/core-interfaces.md

                 # List of node interfaces.
 Ex.- [ 'node1 interface1', 'node1 interface2' ].
                 interfaces:
                   - <str>

+          # VRF in which both members of the p2p link will be configured
+          vrf: <str>

           # EOS CLI rendered directly on the point-to-point interface in the final EOS configuration.
           raw_eos_cli: <str>